-Conditional probabilities of each unsuccessful event type are shown in the form of a plot in Figure 17, comparing the 2011 traces with the overall data from the 2019 ones, and in Figure 18, as a cluster-by-cluster breakdown of the same data for the 2019 traces.
+Conditional probabilities of each unsuccessful event type are shown in the form of a plot in figure 16, comparing the 2011 traces with the overall data from the 2019 ones, and in figure 17, as a cluster-by-cluster breakdown of the same data for the 2019 traces.

-In Figure 17 the 2011 and 2019 plots differ in their x-axis: for 2011 data conditional probabilities are computed for a maximum event count t of 30, while for 2019 data are computed for up to 50 events of a specific kind.
+In figure 16 the 2011 and 2019 plots differ in their x-axis: for 2011 data conditional probabilities are computed for a maximum event count of 30, while for 2019 data are computed for up to 50 events of a specific kind.
 Nevertheless, another quite striking difference between the two plots can be seen: while 2011 data has relatively smooth decreasing curves for all event types, the curves in the 2019 data almost immediately plateau with no significant change easily observed after 5 events of any kind.